LasseD/BrickCounting/README.md

 - Extend AngleMapper to include extreme angle computations.

-- Run and check all newly found models look OK.

-- Extend angleMapper to include all SML computations.
+- Extend angleMapper to include all SML computations of size 4.

-- Run and check all newly found models look OK.

 - Update paper and report findings.